funnicus/helikuparinen.fi/README.md

 SPACE_ID=... # contentful space id token and...
 ACCESS_TOKEN=... # access token and...
 PREVIEW_ACCESS_TOKEN=... # preview token (not necessary for dev)

+# + email info for nodemailer form
+EMAILUSER=user@email.com
+EMAILPASS=super_secretPaSsword666
+TO=recipient@email.com
 ```

-Ask those from me (if for some reason I would need to give these out) or use your own contenful tokens and id's.
+Ask those from me (if for some reason I would need to give these out) or use your own contenful tokens and id's and email infos.

 ### Scripts